 Why Choose Professional Tissue Regeneration Procedures?

-Gum disease is a serious medical condition which can have other effects on the rest of your health.
+Gum disease is a serious medical condition that can have other effects on the rest of your health.
 It’s therefore vital to remedy any issues as soon as they become apparent.

 Professional regeneration procedures, like the pinhole surgical technique and LANAP therapy, are often necessary if you notice any of the symptoms described above.
 Waiting for the problem to go away will usually only result in it getting worse.
 Bacteria will become more established, penetrate further into the gum, and may lead to severe periodontal disease.